khushboo-gupt/Quality-of-Life-prediction-for-Breast-Cancer-Patients-using-XAI/README.md

 # Contributors
 Your Name (@khushboo-gupt)
+Certainly!
+If you have any further questions or need assistance, feel free to reach out to me at your provided email address (khushboogupta7388@gmail.com).
+I'm here to help!
 Thank you for your interest and contributions to the "Life Prediction for Breast Cancer Patients" project!